lgcorzo/llmops-python-package/Documents/Models_stories.md

 - The code passes all CI/CD validation checks and integrates seamlessly with existing project modules.

-## **User Story: Develop a Baseline Scikit-Learn Model for Machine Learning**
+## User Story: Develop a Baseline Autogen chatgroup for LLM

 ---

 **Title:**
-As a **data scientist**, I want a reusable **baseline model implementation using scikit-learn**, so that I can easily benchmark advanced models and understand the predictive performance of standard machine learning techniques.
+As a **data scientist**, I want a reusable baseline model implementation using [Autogen](https://microsoft.github.io/autogen/dev//index.html), so that I can easily benchmark advanced models and understand the  performance of chatgroup of LLM models.

 ---

 **Description:**
-The `BaselineSklearnModel` class provides a baseline regression model leveraging scikit-learn's `RandomForestRegressor` wrapped in a preprocessing pipeline.
-This class is designed to be easily integrated into the project, with capabilities for training, predicting, and model explainability.
-It supports automated handling of numerical and categorical features and provides SHAP-based feature importance explanations.
+The `BaselineAutogenWorkflow` class provides a baseline chatgroup using  LLM leveraging autogen  `UserProxyAgent & AssistantAgent` wrapped in a agents workflow.
+This class is designed to be easily integrated into the project, with capabilities for predicting, and model explainability.
+It supports automated handling of prompts up to 128000 tokens features and provides SHAP-based feature  explanations for LLM

 ---

 **Acceptance Criteria:**

-1. **Model Parameters**
+1. **workflow Parameters**
    - Define the following configurable parameters for the model:
-     - `max_depth` (default: 20): Controls the depth of the random forest trees.
-     - `n_estimators` (default: 200): Specifies the number of trees in the forest.
-     - `random_state` (default: 42): Ensures reproducibility of the results.
+     - `max_tokens` (default: 128000):limit of the maximun token that can be used by the model

 2. **Feature Handling**
-   - **Numerical Features:**
-     - Include attributes such as `temp`, `atemp`, `hum`, `windspeed`, and other specified columns.
-   - **Categorical Features:**
+   - **prompt Features:**
-     - Use one-hot encoding for features like `season` and `weathersit`.
-   - Exclude highly correlated features like `registered` to avoid data leakage.
+     - String input as query ensuring the maximun length of the prompt

-3. **Pipeline Construction**
+3. **workflow Construction**
-   - Combine preprocessing steps for numerical and categorical data using a `ColumnTransformer`.
-   - Integrate the transformer with a `RandomForestRegressor` in a single scikit-learn `Pipeline`.

-4. **Model Training**
-   - Implement the `fit` method to train the pipeline using input features and target values.
-   - Ensure the model is correctly saved for future predictions.
+   - Combine agents  to  process and execute tasks defined.

 5. **Prediction**
-   - Implement the `predict` method to generate predictions using the fitted pipeline.
+   - Implement the `predict` method to generate predictions using the agent workflow
    - Output predictions in the defined `schemas.Outputs` format.

 6. **Model Explainability**